Official-Husko/multporn-image-downloader/README.md

 This only works on the C Drive for now Keep that in mind!
 If you cant see the Images you downloaded Run the "image-move-fix.exe" enter the paths again and wait for a message which tells you its done!)
 3. .
 If you download a comic and enter the URL i can happen that it will download additional small pictures. found no fix for that right now but i will try to look into that.
 3. After the bot is done restart it and you can download again.
-Move the downloaded pictures first before you download a new one!
-Else they will be replaced
+Make sure the folder is empty except for the .exe files.
+Else it will replace it.
 4. links should be like this if entered: https://multporn.net/comics/some_comic

 And last but not least its my first bot so problems can occur.
 Please report them and enjoy the bot :)